Money

 Supplier payment recordedPay Bill applied to billDR Accounts Payable / CR Bank

-TuringDock eventPosts to QBO/XeroAccounts touched
+TuringDock eventPosts to QuickBooksAccounts touched

-Cycle count variance appliedAdjustment journal entryDR/CR Inventory Adjustment Expense or Income
+Cycle count variance appliedLiveAdjustment journal entryDR/CR Inventory ↔ Inventory Adjustment

-Standard unit cost changed on an item with on-handRevaluation journal entryDR/CR Inventory ↔ Inventory Revaluation Gain/Loss
+Standard unit cost changed on an item with on-handPlannedRevaluation journal entryDR/CR Inventory ↔ Inventory Revaluation Gain/Loss

-Account mapping: one-time setup, transparent forever
+Tax mapping: one-time setup, transparent forever

 Sync log + last-sync visibility, in-product

-Settings → Integrations shows the last successful sync timestamp, a failed-event count if any need attention, and the last 50 sync events as an activity feed: timestamp, status icon, what was posted, the external reference in QBO/Xero, and the provider's error message if it failed.
+Settings → Integrations shows the last successful sync timestamp, a failed-event count if any need attention, and the last 50 sync events as an activity feed: timestamp, status icon, what was posted, the external reference in QuickBooks, and the provider's error message if it failed.
 Auditable.

 Common questions